Erotemic/ibeis/README.rst

 The reason the issue happens appears to be because the opencv-python package includes libraries also packaged with PyQt5 and those are conflicting.

-The workaround is to uninstall opencv-python and then install a variant that does not include extra Qt libts:
+The workaround is to uninstall opencv-python and then install a variant that does not include extra Qt libs:

 .. code:: bash